WordPress/meta-environment/README.md

 # WordPress Meta Environment

-WME aims to make it easier to contribute to the network of official WordPress websites by giving you a local development environment that is already provisioned with everything you need to get started on a patch.
-It contains all of the open-source code that runs each supported site, as well as some sample data that mimics the production site.
+WME aims to make it easier to contribute to the network of official WordPress.org websites by automatically setting up a local development environment that is already provisioned with everything you need to get started on a patch.
+The environment will contain all of the open-source code that runs each supported site, as well as some sample data that mimics the production site.

 WME is built on top of [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV), and works by provisioning the WordPress.org sites into an existing VVV installation.
 You can find a lot of documentation and